 Huge Snook are here along with Redfish and Tarpon!
 Mangrove Snapper, Jacks, and good sized Trout, Whiting and Flounder are being caught.
 Check out our Photo Gallery!
 Lots of Ladyfish are being caught as well.

-Trout, Snook, Ladyfish, Pompano, Whiting, Jack Crevalle along with some Redfish in the surf west of the pier along with Mangrove Snapper and some Reds.
+Snook, Ladyfish, Pompano, Whiting, Jack Crevalle along with some Trout and Redfish in the surf west of the pier along with Mangrove Snapper.
 Many reports of Tarpon have been coming in as well.
 Evening has shown good action here for Snook and shark too.
 We have a full line of tasty baits for Sharks including fresh caught Mullet, Ladyfish, and Stingray

-Snook and Redfish!
+Snook, Pompano, and Redfish!
 Lots of Shark activity much like Bowman’s Beach, and Turner Beach this area has been a staple of large shark fishing for a long time.
 Many reports of large Snook and Reds hitting cut bait as well as live Pinfish and shrimp.
 Seatrout, lots of Ladyfish and Whiting caught on live Bait Box shrimp, have come in recently.
 Mullet, Spanish Mackerel, Threadfins, and chunks of Stingray are what the shark are biting.
-Bowmans beach is hot with action right now.
+Bowmans and Turner beaches are hot with action right now.